pymc-devs/symbolic-pymc/docs/source/symbolic-pymc-tour.rst

     matmul_pat = etuplize(matmul_pat_mt)

-In :numref:`matmul-pattern` we created a meta graph, \ ``matmul_pat_mt``\ , from a meta
+In :ref:`matmul-pattern` we created a meta graph, \ ``matmul_pat_mt``\ , from a meta
 TF \ ``MatMul``\  operator and a variable \ ``NodeDef``\ , then we applied that meta operator to